open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 is referred as "indy" in reference to this, by extension "indy modules" are the instrumentation modules using this instrumentation strategy.

+The most common way to instrument code with bytebuddy relies on inlining, this strategy will be referred as "inlined" strategy in opposition to "indy".

-### indy modules and transition
+### Indy modules and transition

+Having all instrumentation rely on native "indy" instrumentation is a tedious task and can't be achieved in a "big bang" step, we thus have to use intermediate steps.

-Instrumentation modules that use "indy" must have their `InstrumentationModule#isIndyModule` implementation return `true`.
+Instrumentation modules that are "indy native" must have their `InstrumentationModule#isIndyModule` implementation return `true`.
 Also, all the instrumentation advice methods annotated with `@Advice.OnMethodEnter` or `@Advice.OnMethodExit` must have the `inlined = false` explicitly set.

-The end goal is to use indy modules whenever possible, but during the transition process we have three sets of instrumentation modules:
-- `isIndyModule` always returns `true`: module converted to indy module and non-inlined advices
-- `isIndyModule` might return `true` when `otel.javaagent.experimental.indy` is set through automatic conversion, but false otherwise.
-- `isIndyModule` always returns `false`: opt-out for instrumentation modules that are known to not support automatic conversion.

-Setting the `otel.javaagent.experimental.indy=true` configuration option will enable `io.opentelemetry.javaagent.tooling.instrumentation.indy.AdviceTransformer` that will attempt to convert advices automatically.
+The `otel.javaagent.experimental.indy` (default `false`) configuration option allows to opt-in for using "indy".
+When set to `true`, the `io.opentelemetry.javaagent.tooling.instrumentation.indy.AdviceTransformer` will transform advices automatically to make them "indy native".

 This configuration is automatically enabled in CI when `test indy` label is added to a pull-request or when the `-PtestIndy=true` parameter is added to gradle.

-This configuration has no effect on instrumentation modules that explicitly return `true` or `false`.
+In order to preserve compatibility with both instrumentation strategies, we have to omit the `inlined = false` from the advice method annotations.

+We have two sets of instrumentation modules:
+- "indy compatible": compatible with both "indy" and "inlined", do not override `isIndyModule`
+- "inlined only": only compatible with "inlined", `isIndyModule` returns `false`.

+The first step of the migration is to move all the "inlined only" to the "indy compatible" category by refactoring them with the limitations described below.

+Once everything is "indy compatible", we can evaluate changing the default value of `otel.javaagent.experimental.indy` to `true` and make it non-experimental.

 ### shared classes and common classloader